The Women's March Invited Bernie Sanders. Then the Trouble Started

 " Why did the same people not take as much interest in sharing and helping to uplift Maxine Waters and the other women of color?" asks Tamika Mallory, a racial justice organizer and co-founder of the Women's March.
 "P eople who claim to be feminists often ignore the voices of women of color and particularly black women."

 Mallory acknowledged that inviting Sanders was a controversial choice.
-"Some people just don't want to hear from Bernie Sanders," says Mallory, a racial justice organizer and co-founder of the Women's March.
+"Some people just don't want to hear from Bernie Sanders," says Mallory.
 "There are some people who don’t believe that a man has a place at a women’s convention."

 Bob Bland, an entrepreneur and Women's March co-founder, said she was surprised by the controversy about Sanders' role at the convention, which will include panels on mobilization for the midterms and activist training.
 "D o we want to re-litigate the past or move forward together?" asks Bland.
 "Even though we don't agree on every issue, we have to work together to win the midterms in 2018.
 Otherwise we will continue to lose.
 We need to focus on that."